JasonEtco/jasonet.co/src/pages/posts/on-lurking.md

 I lurk in a ton of channels.
 I don't work on GitHub's mobile apps, but I love 'em and want to see what the team is working on.
 I don't work on GitHub Sponsors, but I think it's a massively important project and I want to follow along.

+This can only work in a culture that prioritizes openness.
+GitHub is good at that - we believe that if it's not written down it didn't happen, which helps the nosy people like me follow along.

 ### Why I lurk

 It's 95% because I'm curious and nosy and its fun, 5% because I think it's useful.
 At a company the size of GitHub (we're about 1500 people now) there are a ton of interesting projects going on.
 If you could be a fly on the wall in your favorite products' Slack, wouldn't you want to listen in?
 That's my primary motivation.

 However, this comes with serious side-benefits.
 My being tapped into the company-wide deluge of information means that I know a little bit about a lot of projects.
 In my own work, I can say "Hey we want to implement this thing, but this other team is working on something similar.
 Maybe we should chat?"
+And it has exponentially positive effects - every channel I lurk in gives me more information to both collect and share.

 ## How to make people like you